 If you submitted your tax return online, you can also amend it electronically.
 And if you chose to file it as a paper copy, there is no need to resend in the whole tax return.
 Just write to HMRC and attach the pages you want to make corrections to.

 If you find preparing your tax return a chore, please feel free to call your local TaxAssist Accountant on 0800 0523 555, and they will be happy to complete it for you.
-This should ensure your return is accurate and prepared in good time; and your TaxAssist Accountant will also discover any tax saving opportunities.
+This should ensure your return is accurate and prepared in good time as well as discovering any tax saving opportunities.

 By Jo Nockels

 Disclaimer: Advice shared in this blog is intended to inform rather than advise.
 Taxpayer's circumstances do vary and if you feel that the information provided is beneficial it is important that you contact us before implementation.
 If you take, or do not take action as a result of reading this forum, before receiving our written endorsement, we will accept no responsibility for any financial loss incurred.